 The settings here will auto-apply to any body of water when the service level is assigned to it.
 You can then easily customize settings for that body of water as needed.

-There are 3 different sections you can create custom checklist items in: When Arriving, Job In Progress and When Leaving.
+There are 3 different sections you can create custom workflow items in: When Arriving, Job In Progress and When Leaving.

 Technicians must complete all required items (or explain to office why they can't) in each section before moving on to the next part of the workflow.
 Items in each section can be completed in any order but they will always appear in the order you set.